TheJHive/haha-funny-repo/README.md

-# haha-funny-repo
-it's literally for a joke
+literally the only purpose of this repo is for a webhook in a discord server